yintrigue/portfolio-ds/README.md

 GitHub Repo | Slides

-SIIM-ISIC Melanoma Classification ([competition homepage](https://www.kaggle.com/c/siim-isic-melanoma-classification)) is an annual Kaggle competition on identifying the deadly skin cancer, Melanoma, based on images of skin lesions and patient metadata.
+[SIIM-ISIC Melanoma Classification](https://www.kaggle.com/c/siim-isic-melanoma-classification) is an annual Kaggle competition on identifying the deadly skin cancer, Melanoma, based on images of skin lesions and patient metadata.
 The dataset consists of 33,126 full-color, high-resolution images with only 584 positive examples.
 Three models (CNN, SVM, and LR) were built, and an in-depth exploratory study on visualizing the learning process of Google's EfficientNet B0  was conducted.

 Algorithms:
 Convolutional Neural Network, Support Vector Machine, Logistic Regression, PCA

 Tech Stack:
 TensorFlow, Keras, Scikit-learn, Python, TPU, GCS

 <a name="python_dev"></a>